li-emily/Final_Project/README.md

 * We had such a large breadth of data from the CDC, so it was hard to tell what was really relevant to our predictive model.
 In the future, we would try to have a clearer vision of what data is necessary.

 ## Technology Used:
 We used an array of software and analytic tools to complete our project.
-These resources are depicted and elaborated upon in the link below:
+These resources are depicted and elaborated upon below:

 * Python - Data Cleaning, Machine Learning Model
 * Jupyter Notebook - Data Cleaning